 So, why does the scrap industry slow down in winter?
 Well (and you probably guessed it), it’s because of the cold!
 Digging into it deeper, there are a few key slowdown factors that the cold causes.

-Factor One: Less Outside Work
+Factor Two: Less Outside Work

 When it’s cold out, many of the industries that create a lot of scrap slow down.
 There’s less construction, less home renovation, and less home maintenance (plumbing, electrician work, etc) work to go around.
 That means there’s just less scrap being generated for you to collect.

-Factor Two: The Weather
+Factor Three: The Weather

 Snow has a number of negative effects on the scrapping industry.

 First, it impedes traffic and transportation, which means less people are able to get to their jobs that generate scrap (like above,) and less people are able to bring scrap to the yard.

 Second, it sidelines construction and home improvement projects, which means less scrap is being created.

 Third, if you’re somehow able to get around, when everything’s covered in snow, including the scrap… how can you find it?

 Less work days = less scrap created.
 It’s that simple!